degauss-org/geocoder/README.md

 The first argument defines the name of the CSV file and the second argument defines the name of the column in that file which contains the address strings.

-Don't forget to `chmod` this file and optionally, symmlink it somewhere or add it to your path.
+Don't forget to `chmod` this file and optionally, symmlink it somewhere (`ln -s ~/geocoder/INSTALL_AND_RUN/geocode.R ~/geocode.R`) or add it to your path.
 Run the program without any arguments for help:

 	  > ./geocode.R
 	usage: ./geocode.R [--] [--help] file_name column_name